RamyaSelvaraj29/amazon-product-recommender/README.md

   - **Personalization:** Adding the ability to remember user preferences and tailor recommendations could greatly enhance the user experience.

 ## Conclusion
-The Smart Retail Assistant isn’t just a demo — it’s a complete example of how modern AI can transform the way we shop online.
+The Smart Retail Assistant isn’t just a demo, it’s a complete example of how modern AI can transform the way we shop online.
 By bringing together semantic embeddings, language models, and traditional databases, this project shows how these technologies can work hand-in-hand to create a smart, intuitive shopping assistant.

 For me personally, building this was as much about understanding how all the pieces fit together as it was about solving the problem.
-I hope it gives you a clear look at what’s possible when AI meets real-world applications.
+I hope it gives you a clear look at what’s possible when AI meets real world applications.